Azure/azure-iot-sdk-java/provisioning/provisioning-samples/service-enrollment-sample/readme.md

     java -jar ./service-enrollment-sample-1.0-SNAPSHOT-with-deps.jar
     ```
     4. As a result, it should print `Hello world!` in the screen.
-9. Now, you are ready to write the provisioning code to create the enrollment.
+9. Now, you are ready to write the provisioning code to create the IndividualEnrollment.
 Using a text editor, open the
     `service-enrollment-sample\src\main\java\com\mycompany\app\App.java` file.
 10. Add the following import statements at the beginning of the file, after the `package com.mycompany.app;`:
     ```java